Commercial

 Key rooms and controlled access matter more than people think

 If the system cannot show who approached the office, who entered the key area, and what happened around that access point, the yard may miss the most commercially important part of the review.
+Many car-yard disputes are not about the whole yard.
+They are about whether a specific person had access to a specific set of keys at a specific time.

 Test-drive staging should be visible before and after departure

 The yard should be able to show the state of the vehicle, who approached it, and how it left the site or staging zone.
 That usually means combining office-side and driveway-side evidence views.
+A driveway overview alone often does not prove who collected the car or what happened around it immediately before departure.

 Handover and service-prep areas can become their own dispute zones

 Where vehicles are handed to customers, moved into prep, or parked after service work, those transition points often deserve clearer coverage than a general lot panorama.
+If there is a later dispute about accessories, damage, or who last handled the vehicle, the handover zone often matters more than the broad lot shot.

 Relevant SecurityWholesalers Product Areas